 In the multi-year project, Shifting Shorelines, Hughen/Starkweather investigate places where water meets land, and the complex human, environmental, and historical factors that shape these areas.
 Similar to early cartographers dependent on inconsistent tools and word-of-mouth information from fellow travelers, the artists follow a meandering trail of data, images, maps, and oral histories.
 The resulting drawings and paintings reinterpret the complex narratives of landscape, creating new and unexpected forms through which to view a place, its history, and its possible futures.

-Before beginning the artworks, the artists research scientific data, current and historic maps and photographs, and conduct personal interviews with community members including local residents, cartographers, fishermen, farmers, poets, marine biologists, educators, environmentalists, botanists, historians, geologists and storytellers.
+Before beginning the artworks, the artists research scientific data, current and historical maps and photographs, and conduct personal interviews with community members including local residents, cartographers, fishermen, farmers, poets, marine biologists, educators, environmentalists, botanists, historians, geologists and storytellers.
 In the resulting abstract artworks, the artists include hints of the source materials, including recognizable landforms, topographies, data systems, and built structures.
 The artworks compress past and future, hard data and soft voices.
 The artworks do not offer solutions, but hope to prompt new perspectives on the difficult topic of climate change.

 A brief summary of how we work can be seen here in a 3 minute video that was made for an installation on climate and the Anthropocene at the recent Venice Architectural Biennale.
 Additional information about our process can be found here.

 Works from this series have been shown at the Public Policy Institute of California; University of California, Berkeley; University of San Francisco; and the Bolinas Museum, among other places.
 Additional works from this series can be seen elsewhere on this site.